rbong/vim-crystalline/README.md

 **Making your own theme**

-To make your own theme, see `:help crystalline-themes`.
+To make your own theme, see `:help crystalline-creating-themes`.
 If you'd like to port an airline theme, see [Porting Airline Themes](https://github.com/rbong/vim-crystalline/wiki/Porting-Airline-Themes) on the wiki.

 ## Installation